List of Altair: A Record of Battles characters: Araba Tribe

 A large population of nomadic people scattered in smaller groups all around West Rumeliana, though they are primarily located in the Balt-Rhein Empire's territory.
 The entire population dreams of having their own independent country and is manipulated by Louis into causing the Hisar Rebellion to make the Hisar village their own city-state.
-When they realized that the empire was using them to invade Türkiye, the members of the Araba Tribe help Greater Türkiye in their war efforts against the empire, such as passing on information or smuggling weapons to assist with a revolt.
+When they realized that the empire was using them to invade Turkey, the members of the Araba Tribe help Greater Turkey in their war efforts against the empire, such as passing on information or smuggling weapons to assist with a revolt.
 The Araba Tribe are a peaceful people who are talented dancers and performers.
 The tribe has no written language and follows an oral tradition; therefore, all Araba Tribe members possess excellent memory.
-One member, Nigrina, a young man from a group in the empire's territory, helps Süleyman with his espionage once Türkiye plans to invade Balt-Rhein.
+One member, Nigrina, a young man from a group in the empire's territory, helps Süleyman with his espionage once Turkey plans to invade Balt-Rhein.